 A prospective physics major is generally expected to have taken physics, chemistry, and mathematics courses.
 Computer courses can also be useful.
 Incoming students should normally be ready to start learning calculus.
 Some of our incoming students have already taken AP courses in physics or mathematics.
 Note, however, that deficiencies in any of these subjects may be remedied in the freshman or later years at the University.

-The most popular curricular option in Department of Physics is the standard physics major.
+The most popular curricular option in the Department of Physics is the standard physics major.
 Also popular are our two double major programs in physics and mathematics as well as in physics and computer science.
 These programs allow well-prepared students to complete the requirements for both majors in four years by taking advantage of the close connections between physics, mathematics, and computer science.
 In addition, we offer a physics major with a focus on optical science and engineering.
-The optical science and engineering option, which is the only regional program of this type, includes an interdisciplinary options/photonics sequence of courses taught by the Department of Physics and the Department of Electrical and Computer Engineering using a state-of-the-art optics teaching laboratory.
-Finally, highly qualified students car earn both a Bachelor’s and Master’s degree in physics by enrolling into the Accelerated Masters program after their junior year.
+The optical science and engineering option, which is the only regional program of this type, includes an interdisciplinary optics/photonics sequence of courses taught by the Department of Physics and the Department of Electrical and Computer Engineering using a state-of-the-art optics teaching laboratory.
+Finally, highly qualified students can earn both a Bachelor’s and Master’s degree in physics by enrolling into the Accelerated Masters program in their junior year.

-All of our physics majors (including the double majors and physics majors with the optical science and engineering option) taking introductory courses in classical mechanics, computational physics, electricity and magnetism, optics, thermodynamics, quantum mechanics, and modern physics, as well as selected specialized courses such as photonics, lasers, or statistical mechanics.
+All of our physics majors (including the double majors and physics majors with the optical science and engineering option) take introductory courses in classical mechanics, computational physics, electricity and magnetism, optics, thermodynamics, quantum mechanics, and modern physics, as well as selected specialized courses such as photonics, lasers, or condensed matter physics.
 In addition, all physics majors get involved in research projects with faculty, typically in fields like materials (including bio- and polymer physics), computational physics, and physics education research.
 Two dedicated courses allow students to receive credit for their research efforts.
 Any of our curriculum options prepares students for graduate work in physics or related fields and subsequent employment in industry, government, or academia.
 Physics graduates have excellent job perspectives because they are widely valued as creative and persistent problem solvers who are often able to step into leadership positions.